Wyatt Earp: Privately buried

-On July 7, 1957, grave-robbers dug 5 ft into the Earp's grave in an apparent attempt to steal the urn containing his ashes.
+On July 7, 1957, grave robbers dug 5 ft into the Earps' grave in an apparent attempt to steal the urn containing his ashes.
 Unable to find his cremains, they stole the 500 lb grave stone.
 Actor Hugh O'Brian, who was playing Earp in the 1955–1961 television series, The Life and Legend of Wyatt Earp, offered a reward for the stone's return.
-It was located for sale in a flea market.
+It was located for sale at a flea market.

-Cemetery officials re-set the stone flush in concrete, but it was stolen again.
-Actor Kevin Costner, who played Earp in the 1994 movie Wyatt Earp offered to buy a new, larger stone, but the Marcus family thought his offer was self-serving and declined.
+Cemetery officials reset the stone flush in concrete, but it was stolen again.
+Actor Kevin Costner, who played Earp in the 1994 movie Wyatt Earp, offered to buy a new, larger stone, but the Marcus family thought his offer was self-serving and declined.
 Descendants of Josie's half-sister Rebecca allowed a Southern California group in 1998-99 to erect the stone currently in place.
 The earlier stone is on display in the Colma Historical museum.